Crhist0/awesome-title-generator/README.md

 ## Lessons Learned

 This project helped to familiarize myself with state menager [Redux Toolkit](https://redux-toolkit.js.org/), the UI library [MaterialUI](https://mui.com/) and [ReactJs](https://reactjs.org/) mainly. <br/>
-I also could practice clean code and architecture making this tool.
+I was able to practice clean code and architecture making this tool.
 The most challenging task was to do as much componentization as possible. <br/>
-I was found out cool libs like [react-colorful](https://www.npmjs.com/package/react-colorful) and [circletype](https://circletype.labwire.ca/) that worth mention.<br/>
+I also found out cool libs like [react-colorful](https://www.npmjs.com/package/react-colorful) and [circletype](https://circletype.labwire.ca/) that worth mention.<br/>

 ## Run Locally